zzzze/draft-js-utils/packages/draft-js-export-html/README.md

 If you don't want to define the full custom render for a block, you can define the type of the parent block tag that will be created if the block type doesn't match any known type.

+If you don't want any parent block tag, you can set `defaultBlockTag` to `null`.

 Example:

 ```javascript